 To secure yourself against Clickjacking attacks on your Apache web server, you can use X-FRAME-OPTIONS.
-This option will help you to prevent your website from being attacked by Clickjacking.
+This option will help prevent your website from being attacked by Clickjacking.

-The X-Frame-Options in the HTTP response header can be used to indicate whether a browser has permission to open a page in frame or iframe.
-This will prevent embedding a site content into other sites.
+The X-Frame-Options in the HTTP response header can indicate whether a browser has permission to open a page in frame or iframe.
+This will prevent embedding site content into other sites.
 For example, you cannot embed Google.com in your website as a frame because it has already the security measures in place.

 There are three settings for X-Frame-Options:

-- SAMEORIGIN: This means a page must be displayed in a frame on the same origin as the page itself.
+- SAMEORIGIN: A page must be displayed in a frame of the same origin as the page itself.